Like stats about tech and media? Here are 140 slides’ worth of them | Fast Company

 - Wolf says that smart speakers such as Amazon’s Echo will have the fastest growth curve in gadget history–but that they’ll peak in two years, and services such as Alexa will be built into gizmos of all sorts thereafter, obviating the need for dedicated devices.

-- Most people who own a smart speaker today are using it only for basic tasks; nearly two thirds have installed no third-party skills.
+- Most people who own a smart speaker today are using it only for basic tasks; nearly two-thirds have installed no third-party skills.

 - Only 3% of groceries are currently purchased online, but the category will be the next online-retail battleground.